VictoriaMetrics-Community/homeassistant-addon-victoriametrics/victoria-metrics/DOCS.md

 ### Scrape Targets

-You can add scrape targets by creating yaml configuration files in the `/addons_config/8f49de54_victoria_metrics` folder.
+You can add scrape targets by creating scrape configuration files in the `/addons_config/8f49de54_victoria_metrics` folder.
-All yaml files ending with `.yml` and `.yaml` will be loaded as scrape configuration files using the [`scrape_config_files`](https://docs.victoriametrics.com/victoriametrics/vmagent/#loading-scrape-configs-from-multiple-files) option in the Victoria Metrics scrape configuration file.
+Files ending with `.yml` and `.yaml` will be loaded as scrape configuration files using the [`scrape_config_files`](https://docs.victoriametrics.com/victoriametrics/vmagent/#loading-scrape-configs-from-multiple-files) option in the Victoria Metrics scrape configuration file.

 ### Extra Victoria Metrics Arguments